- Circular Cities

 - Look beyond existing businesses when starting the circular transition.
 Transformative ideas may come from new actors as well.

-- Through a mixed approach of coaching and funding, interesting information can be collected and learned from entrepreneurs conducting circular projects, in particular:
+- Through a mixed approach of coaching and funding, interesting information can be collected and learnt from entrepreneurs conducting circular projects, in particular:

 - The needs in terms of logistic and infrastructure support